jacekturek/MACHINE_LEARN_LINK_ASSESMENT/SOME_DESCRIPTION.md

-Overall project idea is discussed here this is based on python-machine-learning information.
+Overall project idea is discussed here this idea is based on python-machine-learning information. some information from the tutorials - to plan the programm:
-Related selection here:
 # input data:
 links, format can be simplified - imput set of data (from geeks for geeks) The links can be divided in some way aliong some barrier.